The History Of The New York Mets: From Miracle Mets To Citi Field

 Amazing Intangibles

-And then, in true Mets fashion, they blew it.
-But as every Mets fan knows, there’s always next year.
+And as every Mets fan knows, no matter how last season ended, there is always next year.

 The Battle Of Plattsburgh